Primotalii Peppers – Hotter Than The Carolina Reaper?

 Most of the peppers we grew were about 2-3″ long, but just 0.5-0.75″ wide.
 The walls of the primotalii are very thin, so each pepper is lightweight.

 Jim Morrow was one of the first to offer seeds, and still has isolated plants.
-He is also stabilizing the ‘chocolate’ and ‘golden’ variants of the primotalii.
+He has also worked to stabilize the ‘chocolate’ and ‘golden’ variants of the primotalii.

 Flavor & heat